 Although they are sometimes used interchangeably, they do not mean the same thing.
 When it comes to pet food, they aren’t even regulated equally.

 What is Natural Dog Food?

 In general, natural is defined as “Existing in or caused by nature; not made or caused by humankind.”

 The U.S. Food & Drug Administration (FDA) does not have a legal definition for natural human or pet products.
 The Association of American Feed Control Officials (AAFCO), however, does have a more specific definition of the term as it relates to pet food:

-- A feed or ingredient derived solely from plant, animal, or mined sources, either in its unprocessed state or having been subject to physical processing, heat processing, rendering, purification, extraction, hydrolysis, enzymolysis or fermentation, but not having been produced by or subject to a chemically synthetic process and not containing any additives or processing aids that are chemically synthetic except in amounts as might occur unavoidably in good manufacturing practices.
+“A feed or ingredient derived solely from plant, animal or mined sources, either in its unprocessed state or having been subject to physical processing, heat processing, rendering, purification, extraction, hydrolysis, enzymolysis or fermentation, but not having been produced or subjected to a chemically synthetic process and not containing any additives or processing aids that are chemically synthetic, expect in amounts as might occur unavoidably in good manufacturing practices.”

-If you have questions about an ingredient or terminology, ask your veterinarian or contact the product’s manufacturer.
-You deserve to know what’s in your dog’s food, because he deserves the best.
+If you have questions about a specific ingredient or claim, ask your veterinarian or contact the product manufacturer.
+You deserve to know what’s in your dog’s food because he deserves the best.

 For more information on what to feed your dog and pet safety in general, see our pet expertise page.